aws/aws-node-termination-handler/README.md

 You may skip this step if sending events from ASG to SQS directly.

-If we use ASG w/ capacity-rebalance enabled on ASG, then we do not need Spot and Rebalance events enabled w/ EventBridge.
+If we use ASG with capacity-rebalance enabled on ASG, then we do not need Spot and Rebalance events enabled with EventBridge.
 ASG will send a termination lifecycle hook for spot interrruptions while it's launching a new instance and for Rebalance events ASG will send a termination lifecycle hook after it brings a new node in the ASG.

 If we use ASG without capacity-rebalance enabled, then spot interruptions will cause a termination lifecycle hook after the interruption occurs but not while launching the new instance.